CitizenOneX/colmi_r0x_controller/examples/sample_ui/README.md

  - If confirmation rotation for Wakeup or Select is too slow, it times out back to Idle or User Input states respectively
  - Down scrolling while in the Verify Wakeup or Verify Selction state cancels the verification back to Idle and User Input states respectively.

- ### Raw Viewer:
+ ### Sample UI:
  - Automatically attempts to find and connect to Colmi R0x (R02-R06) ring
- - Shows live accelerometer readings from the ring on oscilloscope displays (during verification, user input)
+ - Navigates through sample menu items based on Wake, Scroll, Select/Deselect (with verification on Wake and Select)